castroCrea/docs/docs/intro.md

 ## 2. Upload Source Maps

 :::danger
-This step is required if you are using a bundler (like webpack, esbuild, and parcel).
+This step is required if you are using a framework or a bundler (like next.js, svelte, webpack, esbuild, and parcel).
 :::

 `@palette.dev/webpack-plugin` is a webpack plugin that uploads source maps to Palette.
 Webpack is the only bundler supported at the moment.